bmist41/Matching-Regex-Tutorial/README.md

 Purpose of Anchors are used to specify the position in the text.

 - ^: Matches the start of a string.
-    -Example: ^hello matches "hello" at the start of a string.
+    -E xample: ^hello matches "hello" at the start of a string.
-- $: Matches the end of a string.
+- `$`: Matches the end of a string.
-    -Example: world$ matches "world" at the end of a string.
+    - Example: world$ matches "world" at the end of a string.

 ### Quantifiers